-If you’re considering treatment with clear aligners, you might be wondering what you can and can’t do with them in your daily life during treatment.
-Today, our Okotoks dentists share some advice to keep in mind.
+Are you considering treatment with Invisalign clear aligners?
+You might be wondering what you can and can't do with them in your daily life during treatment.
+Today, our orthodontists in Okotoks shares some advice to keep in mind.

 DO: Eat anything you want

-Because clear aligners are removable, you can keep eating the foods you love.
-Unlike with braces, where you have to avoid many foods, from your favourite crunchy vegetables to pizza crust, you won’t have these restrictions with clear aligners.
+Since clear aligners are removable, you'll be able to keep eating the foods you love.
+While you'll need to avoid many foods while wearing braces - from your favourite crunchy vegetables to pizza crust, you won't have these restrictions with clear aligners.

 DO: Remove your aligners to brush, floss, drink and eat

-Because you won’t have brackets or wires to contend with, you’ll easily be able to carefully brush and floss (and get all those little food particles that can easily lead to bacteria that get stuck between your teeth and your aligners).
+Since you won't have brackets or wires to contend with, you'll easily be able to carefully brush and floss (and get all those tiny food particles that can easily lead to bacteria that get stuck between your teeth and your aligners).
 You can (and should) also take your aligners out to eat or drink anything other than water.

-But, you must fit your meals into the two hours of time that you can have your aligners off each day.
-Because they need to be worn for 22 hours every day, you’ll soon be scheduling your meal times, cutting back on snacking, and brushing like a pro.
+However, you must fit your meals in the two hours of time that you can have your aligners off every day.
+Because you'll need to wear your aligners for 22 hours every day, you'll soon be scheduling your meal times, cutting back on snacking, and brushing like a pro.

 DO: Drink water while wearing your aligners

-Though you shouldn’t eat or drink coloured food or beverages while wearing your clear aligners, you can drink water, which will keep you hydrated.
-This is important for your health, and also because clear aligners can make some patients salivate excessively.
+While you shouldn't eat or drink coloured food or beverages while wearing clear aligners, you can drink water, which will help you stay hydrated.
+This is important for your health and also because clear aligners can cause some patients to salivate excessively.

-DO: Change to your next set of aligners before bed
+DO: Switch to your next set of aligners before bed

-You may feel some minor discomfort for the first day or two when you switch to a new set of aligners, as your teeth shift positions.
+You might feel some minor discomfort for the first day or two when you change to a new set of aligners, as your teeth move positions.

-While this is totally normal, it can still be annoying.
-One way to address this is to switch to your next set of clear aligners before going to bed for the night, so you’ll sleep away those first few hours.
+Though this is completely normal, it can still be annoying.
+One way to address the issue is to switch to your next set of clear aligners before heading to bed for the night, so you'll sleep away those first few hours.

 What can't I do with clear aligners?